Ontario Students Against Impaired Driving: Media campaigns

-OSAID's media campaigns have consisted of short films, public service announcements, newsletters, and a DVD.
-They have received funding by a varying number of organizations, including the Ministry of Transportation, the Ministry of Community Safety and Correctional Services, the Ministry of Health Promotion and Sport, insurance companies such as OTIP/RAEO (Ontario Teachers' Insurance Plan) and the Ontario Mutual Insurance Association, and individual sponsors to its programme.
+OSAID's media campaigns have been multifaceted, utilizing various forms of communication to spread their message of road safety and youth leadership.
+These campaigns have included short films, public service announcements (PSAs), newsletters, and educational materials like the iDrive Road Stories DVD.
+Their efforts have been made possible through financial support from numerous organizations, including key provincial bodies such as the Ministry of Transportation, the Ministry of Community Safety and Correctional Services, and the Ministry of Health Promotion and Sport.

+Federal agencies like Transport Canada have also contributed, along with private insurers such as the Ontario Teachers' Insurance Plan (OTIP/RAEO), IBAO, Teacher Life, and Wawanesa.
+Additionally, individual sponsors have played a role in funding OSAID's initiatives.

 In 1990, a short film entitled Life of the Party was produced by OSAID and nominated for best short education film at Canada's Short Film Festival, and in 1996 was selected as one of the top ten videos as a resource for educators by the Driver Education Advisory Committee.
 Public service announcements aired on television in 1991 for six months.
 In 1993, the Ministry of Transportation of Ontario collaborated in the poster Santa Rides with Deers, Not Beers.
 OSAID teamed with the Attorney General D/D Countermeasures Office to offer Arrive Alive video dances in Ontario high schools.

 The 2009 iDrive Road Stories DVD, a 23-minute video created to educate youth about safe, sober driving, was produced with input from the organization.

 OSAID newsletters, such as OSAID Speaks (began in 2010), have been distributed as an online resource through the OSAID website.

 The "Meet the Challenge" project in 2012, produced in partnership with the Ministry of Health Promotion and Sport, took place across the province.

 OSAID developed and released online "Call Me" cards to serve as a promise that teenagers would call a sober driver, if needed, rather than try to drive themselves, with an accompanying contract.